 Although mismatches between stock and demand cannot be entirely eliminated, they can be significantly reduced by forecasting more accurately and quickly.
 This allows the predetermined objectives (such as measureable reductions in inventory investment, increased customer satisfaction, maximized output, and cost containment) to be more within reach.

 These processes come together to make up the important inventory cycle.
 All of them are improved with technology meant to handle many important facets of inventory management and data collection.
-Learn more about out IWI Consulting’s ERP system offerings: Sage EM (formerly known as Sage X3) here and Sage 300cloud (formerly known as Sage 300) here.
+Learn more about out IWI Consulting’s ERP system offerings: Sage X3 here and Sage 300cloud (formerly known as Sage 300) here.

 Download our whitepaper “Better Inventory Management: Big Challenges, Big Data, Emerging Solutions” for further information on the key processes involved in inventory management.
 Physical inventory control, inventory planning, and optimization of processes can enhance your company’s success.

 Our small and dedicated team specializes in helping small-to-medium size Canadian businesses and non-profits select and adapt Enterprise Resource Planning (ERP), Customer Relationship Management (CRM), Human Resource Management (HRMS) and IT services.
 With IWI’s 15 years in business and 100 plus years of combined experience, IWI has helped hundreds of manufacturing, distribution, and financial service companies gain efficiency, grow, and lower their operating costs.